oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-when-to-use-versus-and-verses/rule.md

 ---

-​​​​​Words like “verses” and “versus” are homophones, meaning they are pronounced the same, but have different spellings and different meanings.
+Words like “verses” and “versus” are homophones, meaning they are pronounced the same, but have different spellings and different meanings.

 When using a homophone in a sentence, it is important to ensure you are using the correct word, as if you are not, it won’t be picked up by your spell check and you'll look less intelligent.
-   ​In this case, “verses” refers to lines of poetry or bible passages.
+   In this case, “verses” refers to lines of poetry or bible passages.
 “Versus” refers to 2 or more parties in opposition to one another, especially in sports or legal situations.